floored1585/quagga-cookbook/README.md

 ### BGP Example

 The following example will create BGP process 64512 with dynamic neighbors.
-Devices in the 10.0.0.0/8 range will be able to peer with this process.
+Devices in the 10.0.0.0/8 range ('hosts' peer-group) will be able to peer with this process.
 A regular neighbor 192.168.52.1 is configured here also.
 Neighbors in the group and the normal neighbor will receive a default route when peered with this instance.

 ```ruby
 node.set[:quagga][:bgp]['64512'][:log_neighbor_changes] = true